As with other industries, artificial intelligence(AI) is poised to transform the cinema and movie industry across its entire value chain.

 There is increasing adoption of AI by movie studios and the film industry in general.
 From streamlining production processes to assisting in decision-making, AI is becoming a crucial tool in movie production, helping increase productivity and efficiency.
 This means that AI can contribute to lowering costs, faster production times and help smaller teams produce high-quality movies at low budgets.

+There is a need for AI and movie producers to work collaboratively to augment the creativity and technical capabilities of movie producers.
 However, there are unique challenges that are facing the use of AI in movie making.
 Chief among them is the digital cloning of images and voices of dead actors.
 Questions still linger on who owns the rights to works by digitally cloned actors.

 We are in the early days as the use of AI evolves and developers continue to output AI-enabled applications to enhance the different workflows in film production.
 The future promises more incredible things, especially with companies working to make it easier to quickly produce videos, virtual sets, and immersive personalized viewership.
 AI techniques like NeRF promise to introduce novel ways to create 3D scenes from 2D images, making work easier for crew members.